-When you and your family are looking to move to Canada you may not thing of all the little things that are needed to become successful.
-Whether you are searching for a Canadian job in another country or searching for a job while youre in Canada, you will need to create a resume.
-A resume is a written page of your education, work experience, credentials and accomplishments.
-There are several things that may be different in a resume if you are applying in Canada.
+When you and your family are looking to move to Canada you may not think of all the little things that are needed to become successful.
+Whether you are searching for a Canadian job in another country or searching for a job while you’re in Canada, you will need to create a resume.
+A resume is a written summary of your education, work experience, credentials, and accomplishments.
+Several things may be different in a resume if you are applying for a job in Canada.

 How to Write a Resume for a Canadian Job